 Located in the eastern Pacific Ocean, the Archipiélago de Revillagigedo is made up of four remote islands and their surrounding waters.
 Part of a submerged volcanic mountain range, the islands provide critical habitat for a range of wildlife and are of particular importance for seabirds.

-The Baja California Peninsula is a peninsula in northwestern Mexico.
+Baja California is an arid peninsula in northwestern Mexico.
 It is bounded to the north by the United States, to the east by the Gulf of California, and to the south and west by the Pacific Ocean.
-The Gulf of California is also known as the Sea of Cortez or Vermilion Sea.
+It is separated from the mainland by the Gulf of California, also known as the Sea of Cortez or Vermilion Sea.

 The area known as Copper Canyon is a series of six interconnected canyons that were formed by six rivers that drain the western side of the Sierra Tarahumara, itself a spectacular mountainous region located within the Sierra Madre Occidental in northwestern Mexico.